OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 - Improve UI: multiple enhancement to the Tree View.
 For example, provide documents links in Tree View, and enrich the tooltip descriptions.
 - Reduce the required user inputs in order to create new project.
-- Some samples are upgraded to adopt new features in Teams Toolkit.
+- Enhance the status and messages showed in Teams Toolkit.
-- Enhanced the status and messages showed in Teams Toolkit.
+- Upgrade samples to adopt new features in Teams Toolkit.

 ## 2.10.0 - Nov 15, 2021